Tsuribori/pleroma-helm/README.md

 `cp values.template.yaml values.yaml`

 This Chart has been constructed with [docker-pleroma](https://github.com/angristan/docker-pleroma) by Angristan in mind, and should work out of the box with it.
-Follow the instructions they have made for building the image (SECURITY WARNING: the postgresql password will be baked into the image so DO NOT PUBLISH IT TO A PUBLIC DOCKER REGISTRY if you are going to use the same password!).
+Images are provided from container registry at [GitLab](https://gitlab.com/Tsuribori/docker-pleroma).
 You can configure some Pleroma config values in `values.yaml` (you must atleast set the secret key).
 All configuration parameters can be changed/added in `templates/pleroma-configmap.yaml` which will be injected into the container
 (so the values used in building the Docker image can be overwritten, however this will trigger a recompilation inside the